JJWesterkamp/event-delegation/README.md

 **Type inference**

-This builder pattern is convenient because it allows for automatic type completion of practically all required type information.
-Each of the above steps are represented by interfaces with multiple overloads.
+This builder pattern allows for automatic type inference of all type information.
+Each of the above steps implements an interface with multiple overloads.
 Methods that take CSS selectors will attempt to parse the selectors and infer the element type from them.
 The inferred types are then automatically known in the listener callback provided in the `.listen()` step.